Trump declares DACA 'dead,' urges Congress to act on border

 "DACA is dead because the Democrats didn't care or act, and now everyone wants to get onto the DACA bandwagon," the Republican president said in a Twitter post.

-It was unclear whether Trump, in any new immigration legislation, would support safeguards for people protected by DACA.
-The White House did not respond to requests for comment on Trump's tweets.

-DACA shielded hundreds of thousands of immigrants, often called "Dreamers," from deportation and gave them work permits.
+Democrats have blamed Trump for the tenuous status of the DACA program that shielded hundreds of thousands of young immigrants, often called "Dreamers," from deportation and gave them work permits.

-In another Twitter post, Trump wrote, "Congress must immediately pass Border Legislation, use Nuclear Option if necessary, to stop the massive inflow of Drugs and People ...
-Act now Congress, our country is being stolen!"

-Congress is in its second week of spring recess, , but taking a hard line on immigration appeals to Trump's conservative base.
+Dick Durbin, the No. 2 Senate Democrat, said in a telephone interview: "After the experience of giving this president six different bipartisan options and having him reject them all ...
+I don't believe we have a reliable partner" in negotiations that are now dormant.

 In the past, Trump had said he was open to a deal with congressional Democrats in which they would support funding for the border wall in exchange for protection for the Dreamers.

-But on Sunday he indicated that time had passed, writing on Twitter: "'Caravans' coming.
+But on Sunday, he indicated that the time had passed, writing on Twitter: "'Caravans' coming.
 Republicans must go to Nuclear Option to pass tough laws NOW.
 NO MORE DACA DEAL!"

 The mention of a caravan apparently referred to a group of 1,500 men, women and children from Honduras, Guatemala and El Salvador who are traveling in a "refugee caravan" organized by the U.S.-based immigration advocacy group Pueblo sin Fronteras, whose Spanish name means People Without Borders.